ionic-team/ionic-cli/README.md

 $ ionic start myApp [template]
 ```

-There are three choices of templates:
+There are four choices of templates:

 * Side-Menu (sidemenu)
 * Tabs (tabs)
 * Blank (blank)
+* Custom Github Repo (githubUser/template-repo)

 Command-line flags/options:

     -a, --app <APP NAME> ................... your app's name (Use quotes around the name)
     -p, --package <PACKAGE NAME> ........... package name, such as "com.mycompany.myapp"

+By providing a `username/repo` value for `template`, you can have ionic load a custom template that exists on Github.

 ## Testing in a Browser